waltribeiro/gutsy/README.md

 4. [Github](https://www.github.com/) account (optional) – to store and manage your code

 ## Step 1: Set Up a Server
-I'm using Digital Ocean, but you can use any cloud (AWS, Vultr, GCP, Equinix).
+I'm using DigitalOcean, but you can use any cloud (AWS, Vultr, GCP, Equinix).

 Here’s how I started: